shichao-ma/120-Data-Science-Interview-Questions/programming.md

   - https://en.wikipedia.org/wiki/Newton's_method#Square_root_of_a_number
 #### 7. Given a list of numbers, can you return the outliers?
   - sort then select the highest and the lowest 2.5%
+  - compute variance and select those who fall outside of 2 or 3 sigma
 #### 8. When can parallelism make your algorithms run faster?
-When could it make your algorithms run slower?

-  - Ask someone for more details.
+  - When one job does not depend on the previous result.
-  - compute in parallel when communication cost < computation cost
+  - Communication cost < computation cost
+  - Some use cases
     - ensemble trees
     - minibatch
     - cross validation
     - forward propagation
-    - minibatch
   - not suitable for online learning

 #### 9. What are the different types of joins?
 What are the differences between them?
   - (INNER) JOIN: Returns records that have matching values in both tables